chpc-tech-eval/scc/tutorial0/README.md

 # Download and Install VirtualBox

 Head to your favourite search engine and search "VirtualBox download".
-Download [virtualBox](https://www.virtualbox.org/wiki/Downloads) from virtualbox.org the one from Oracle.
+Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads) from the official Oracle site at virtualbox.org.

 ![Image](resources/search.PNG)

 Pick the correct `VirtualBox Platform Packages` matching your host OS (OS that you are running on the machine that you are using).
-These set of instructions are being excuted on a Windows 11 machine.
+This set of instructions was executed on a Windows 11 machine.

 > [!NOTE]
 > Version of VirtualBox might be different to that showed in the image below.
 These instructions were tested on VirtualBox versions 7.2.6 and 7.2.8